pookjw/darksun/README.md

 	$ ./darksun.sh -n iPod7,1 -v 11.2 -c [url]

-If you want iOS 11(.2) Developer Beta, enter this.
+If you want iOS 11(.2) Developer beta, enter this.

 	$ ./darksun.sh -n iPod7,1 -v 11.2 -c https://mesu.apple.com/assets/iOS11DeveloperSeed

 But this url is embeded in the latest darksun.
-So you don't need to use `-c` option instead of `-d` to get iOS 11 Developer Beta Firmware.
+So you don't need to use `-c` option instead of `-d` to get iOS 11 Developer beta Firmware.
 This is just one example of getting Firmware from custom assets url.

 ▼ search only